AvinashBarade/url-shortener/README.md

 # URL Shortener Server

-## Start the Server Locally
+## Start the server Locally

 1. Make sure you have the necessary dependencies installed.
+    - Go

-You can start the Go application by running:
+2. You can start the Go application by running:

         go run main.go

     This will start the server on `http://localhost:8080`.

-2. Test URL Shortening
+3. Test URL Shortening

     You can use curl or a tool like Postman to test the endpoints